vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 The Tripurā cult was certainly present at a comparatively early date in the North Indian Himalayan area.
 There seem to be ancient traces of it in Nepal.
 Even if it began in the north, Tripurā’s cult appears to have soon spread to the south, as shown by works of such authors as those noted above.
 A large number of Śrīvidyā works come from the south, and the many manuscripts mostly in South Indian scripts that are found nowadays in libraries all over India testify to the comparatively early and [[8]] widespread popularity of the Tripurā cult.
 This fact is also interesting in that it shows the vitality and importance, from ancient times, of intellectual contacts between different parts of the Indian subcontinent.

 ### Commentaries
 There are two important commentaries on the YH.
 The earlier one is the *Dīpikā* \(“The Lamp”\) by Amṛtānanda, which we often refer to here \(abbreviating it as Dī \) since it is used as the basis of our explanation of the YH.

 The other one is the *Setubandha* by Bhāskararāya, who lived in Mysore and Varanasi at the end of the seventeenth and the beginning of the eighteenth centuries.
 It is a commentary on both the VM/NṣA and the YH, treating them as one and the same work.

 Amṛtānanda’s Dī interprets the YH in the spirit of the later Praty-abhijñā as developed by Kṣema-rāja, which shows that even if Amṛtānanda was South Indian, he was nevertheless steeped in the Kashmirian Śaiva nondualist tradition.

-Bhāskararāya’s *Setubandha* , on the other hand, which was fi nished, we are told, on the Śivaratri day of Śaka 1655 \( a.d.
+Bhāskararāya’s *Setubandha* , on the other hand, which was finished, we are told, on the Śivaratri day of Śaka 1655 \( a.d.
 1733\), is the work of a much later remarkable polymath \(more than forty works are ascribed to him\), not characteristically written in the spirit of a particular sectarian tradition but very true to the Tantric spirit of the YH.
+It is clear and useful. [^17]

+[^17]: It has not been translated into English.
+Bhāskararāya wrote a short and useful treatise on the *śrīvidyā* , the *Varivasyā-rahasya*.
+It was edited with an English translation in the Adyar Library Series, no. 28 \(1948\).
+I translated Amṛtānanda’s *Dīpikā* together with the YH in *Le coeur de la Yoginī:* Yoginīhr̥daya *avec le com-mentaire* Dīpikā *d’Amṛtānanda* \(Paris: Collège de France, 1994\)

-It is clear and useful.
-17 There are other commentaries of lesser interest.
+There are other commentaries of lesser interest.

-It may be useful here to draw the reader’s attention to the fact that Indian religious or philosophical texts, often obscure or arcane or cast in

-brief elliptical statements, 18 were meant to be made explicit by commen-

-taries given orally through the teaching of masters or in written exegetical works.
+It may be useful here to draw the reader’s attention to the fact that Indian religious or philosophical texts, often obscure or arcane or cast in brief elliptical statements, [^18] were meant to be made explicit by commentaries given orally through the teaching of masters or in written exegetical works.
 This is how Indian traditions appeared and developed, permitting

 “change in continuity.”
 Truth being deemed to have been proclaimed in the origins of time—or out of time—in the Veda, or by deities, nothing could be added to it except by way of commentaries and explanations.